luis-orantes/doc-dev-notes/notes/english/mobile/android/deploy/capacitor/README.md

 > Adjust the path according to your Java version.

-Leave fields empty by just pressing enter and when it asks you if data are correct type **Yes**.
+When running the command you will be asked for some data.
+Leave fields empty by just pressing enter and at the end, when it asks if data are correct type **Yes**.

 > This is if your Java is in English.
-> If it is in other language, it will vary depending on the language.
+> If you Java is in other language, it will vary depending on the language.
 > For instance **Si** for Spanish.

 ```bash